RecQuest: Towards Estimating User Domain Knowledge in Conversational Recommender Systems: Experimental Results

+Having established a robust ground truth, we examine how domain knowledge manifests within the conversation.
+Our goal is to determine whether experts and novices exhibit distinct behavioral patterns that are consistent enough to separate the two groups in practice.
+We analyze these interaction traces across three dimensions: dialogue flow, task outcomes, and linguistic specificity.

-\boldheading{Dialogue Patterns and Task Outcomes} The dialogue intent progression (Fig.~\ref{fig:actions}) shows that \emph{Recommendation} dominates early interactions, peaking around the third turn, then gradually declines as \emph{Answer About Recommendation} intents increase over time.
-While the overall progression follows a similar pattern for all groups, we observe subtle differences: experts receive slightly more recommendations, consistent with more frequent preference updates and refinements, while novices engage in more question-asking, suggesting a greater need for clarification and guidance.
+\boldheading{Dialogue Patterns and Task Outcomes} The dialogue intent progression, (Fig.~\ref{fig:intents} shows that \emph{Recommendation} dominates early interactions, peaking around the third turn before gradually declining, as \emph{Answer About Recommendation} intents increase over time.
+Although all groups follow this general trajectory, we observe subtle differences.
+Experts receive slightly more recommendations, consistent with their more frequent preference updates and refinements.
+Novices, in contrast, ask more clarifying questions, indicating a greater need for guidance.
 Beyond the flow of conversation, we also analyze \emph{success rate}: the percentage of participants who correctly identified the target item.
-This rate varied, from 21.8\% (running shoes) to 60.8\% (bicycles), with an overall success rate of about one-third.
-Experts (36.3\%) outperformed novices (31.9\%), suggesting that greater domain knowledge helps users guide the system effectively.
+Success varied substantially across domains, from 29.1\% (running shoes) to 67.8\% (bicycles), with an overall rate of 39.3\%.
+Experts (40.4\%) outperformed novices (35.9\%), suggesting that domain knowledge helps users steer the system more effectively.

-\boldheading{Linguistic Markers of Expertise} To further answer RQ2, we first analyze basic linguistic features, such as the number of turns and utterance length.
+\boldheading{Linguistic Markers of Expertise} To further answer RQ3, we first analyze basic linguistic features, such as the number of turns and utterance length.
 Experts engaged in slightly longer dialogues (10.68 messages on average) and used longer utterances (17.3 words) than novices (9.87 messages, 14.0 words).

 Next, we compute domain-specific TF-IDF scores to quantify differences in keyword usage between the novice and expert groups.
 For each domain, we construct joint TF-IDF models over all documents to ensure a shared vocabulary and comparable scaling.
 Then, we average TF-IDF values within each group.
-The resulting normalized differences indicate how strongly each keyword is associated with experts versus novices (ranging from -1 to +1).
+The resulting normalized differences indicate how strongly each keyword is associated with Experts versus Novices (ranging from -1 to +1).